awslabs/aws-terraform-dev-container/README.md

 - [AWS Code Habits][aws-code-habits] - A library with Make targets, Ansible playbooks, Jinja templates (and more) designed to boost common software development tasks and enhance governance.

+## License
+This project is licensed under the MIT-0 License.
+See the [LICENSE](LICENSE) file.

+## Copyright
+Copyright Amazon.com, Inc. or its affiliates.
+All Rights Reserved.

 [repo]: https://gitlab.aws.dev/proserve-labs/aws-terraform-dev-container